Prove® Platform iOS SDK

 Authenticate()

-The SDK requires an authToken as a parameter for the Authenticate() function.
-This token is returned from the Start() call of the server SDK.
-The token is session specific so it can only be used for a single flow so it cannot be reused.
+as a parameter for the Authenticate() function.
+This token returns from the Start() call of the server SDK.
+The token is session specific so it is only used for a single flow.
 It also expires after 15 minutes.

 Retrieve authToken